-16See Willis and Rosen (1979), Keane and Wolpin (1997), Belzil and Hansen (2002), Foster and Rosenzweig (1996, 2001) and Behrman et al. (1999).

-sometimes high taxes on its returns (Collins and Davies, 2004).
-However, responses in education induced by policy reforms are likely to drive the strongest changes in individual lifetime outcomes.
-In our model, education is the first step in defining women's careers, driving different skills, and offers the prospect of marrying better and avoiding early and single motherhood.17 Women choose between three alternatives: basic (compulsory education, finished at the age of 16); intermediate (corresponding to high school); and higher (university education).
+It has also been shown to respond to future expected payoffs, both in the labour market and in the form of family outcomes (e.g. Willis and Rosen, 1979, Keane and Wolpin, 1997, Belzil and Hansen, 2002, Foster and Rosenzweig, 1996 and 2001, and Behrman et al. 1999).
+But up to now, the study of taxes and benefits has abstracted from potential impacts in education decisions despite the sometimes high taxes on its returns (Collins and Davies, 2004).
+Yet, responses in education induced by policy reforms may drive the strongest changes in individual lifetime outcomes.
+In our model, education is the first step in defining women's careers, driving different skills and women's prospects for marriage, childrearing and lone motherhood.
+Women choose between three alternatives: basic (compulsory education, finished at the age of 16); intermediate (corresponding to high school); and higher (university education).
 The decision depends on the balance of expected benefits and realised costs, including foregone earnings, direct financial costs representing fees, and idiosyncratic (dis)taste for education related to preferences for work and (stochastic) initial productivity.

 Upon leaving education, women enter the labour market.
 We model annual choices during adult life over consumption and labour supply, with a discrete menu of unemployment, part- and full-time employment.
 In parallel, family arrangements change according to processes of partnering and childbearing.
-Working life ends deterministically at the age of 60, after which it is women are assumed to live for another 10 years during which they consume from their accumulated savings.
+Working life ends deterministically at the age of 60 and women need to provide for another 10 years of life through savings.
 This is necessary to ensure a realistic accumulation of assets throughout life, and to avoid relying excessively on labour supply as a way of smoothing consumption.